jptmoore/nibbledb/README.md

 # Introduction

 Nibbledb is a simple, light-weight time series database which uses [Irmin](https://github.com/mirage/irmin) to store data within Git.
 The goal is to run over a unikernel using [MirageOS](https://mirage.io/).
+An experimental client is available [here](https://github.com/jptmoore/nibbleql).

 # Tutorial